The Chachapoyas culture were known as the ‘cloud people’

 If you have time, take a local bus from Chachapoyas (60km away) and stay overnight in the village of Tingo, which is below the ruins, and the next day enjoy the scenic and leisurely hike up to the ruins of Kuelap.

-I stayed the night at a local house, 100 meters from the ruins.
-I enjoyed the company of local archaeologists based there, and also had drinks with a visiting female scholar from Germany.
+There, I enjoyed the company of local archaeologists and also had drinks with a young female student from Germany.

 Travels in Peru – 2003